 Smart home automation has come a long way.
 It still has further to go in terms of system cohesion, but adjacent modern technology relieves almost all of that.

-Maybe you’re not ready for a smart home yet.
-Within a few years, however, rest assured that this will be standard technology.
-Advancements continually show that automated luxury is no longer exclusive to the wealthy.
+Maybe you’re not ready for a smart home yet – but rest assured this will be standard technology in the near future.
+Continued advancements show that automated luxury is no longer exclusive to the Bill Gates of the world.